What is the capital city of France? Paris

 As the capital city of France, the city plays host to the national government of France.
 Even the official residence of the president is in the city at the Élysée Palace while the Prime Minister is housed at the Hôtel Matignon.
 The Senate or the upper house meets at the Palais du Luxembourg while the Palais Bourbon is the meeting point for the Assemblée Nationale.

-The name Paris derives from that of its pre-Roman-era inhabitants, the Gaulish tribe, which were known as the Parisii.
+The name Paris derives from that of its pre-Roman-era inhabitants, the Gaulish tribe, which was known as the Parisii.
 Before the city was called Paris, the city was called Lutetia during the first to the sixth-century Roman occupation, but the present name began to replace this towards the end of that period.

 Paris has become one of the most popular tourist destinations in the world, with over 30 million foreign visitors per year.
 The city plays host to numerous landmarks such as the Eiffel Tower, Notre Dame Cathedral, the Arc de Triomphe and The Champs-Elysees.